sanaarpk/cyber-policy-framework/README.md

 ## 6. Exceptions and Waivers

 Where a system or business need cannot meet a mandatory requirement, a Policy Waiver must be raised, risk-assessed, time-bound, and approved at a level proportionate to the residual risk (see the [Policy Waiver Process](./policy-waiver-process.md)).
-Waivers do not remove a requirement — they record a knowingly accepted, time-limited exception.
+Waivers do not remove a requirement; they record a knowingly accepted, time-limited exception.

 ## 7. Non-Compliance